secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 2. Check if the `configs` folder exists.

 3. For each folder following `configs` in the hierarchy look inside that folder and check the existence of JSON files that need to be considered.
   This check will happen recursively for all folders inside the hierarchy.

 4. For every JSON file found, look if there exists a signature.
 If one is given, check if the signature is valid for the corresponding file.

 5. Every files with a valid signature will be parsed and further processed.

-- [ ] TODO describe Parsing

-The parsing of the JSON files will be processed as follows:
+The parsing of each valid JSON file must be done as follows:

-1. Readout the security level of each file such that each file can be associated with its level (filename : level).
+1. Readout the security level of each valid file such that each file can be associated with its level (filename : level).
-Store a set of all possible levels for later processing.
+Add defined level to a set of all possible levels for later processing.
 All files not containing an (positive) integer number as value will be discarded.

 2. Readout the version of all files.